samyam/DeepSpeed/docs/_tutorials/inference-tutorial.md

 <h3>Loading Checkpoints</h3>

 For the models trained using HuggingFace, the model checkpoint can be pre-loaded using the `from_pretrained` API as shown above.
-For Megatron-LM models already trained with model parallelism, we require a list of all the model parallel checkpoints passed in JOSN config as shown below.
-Here, we load a Megatron-LM checkpoint trained using model parallelism degree of 2.
+For Megatron-LM models trained with model parallelism, we require a list of all the model parallel checkpoints passed in JOSN config.
+Below we show how to load a Megatron-LM checkpoint trained using MP=2.

 ```json
 "checkpoint.json":